MartStephan/Programming/arch/Foundations of Software Architecture.md

 DevOps is compatibe to Agile and just the logical continuation of the Agile way started 2001.
 In DevOps Code is "Done" when it is fully tested and runnable within the live system (production system).

+**DevOps means NoOps**

+In DevOps it is essential that many/all IT operations will be automated.
+In a way that Developer Teams can do the IT work itself; e.g. setup a production-ready environment or measure and deploy data (like KPIs).

 **DevOps is only something for Start-ups and Unicorns**

 Here are some examples of companies doing a (painful) transformation.